Compactly Generated Stacks: A Cartesian Closed Theory of Topological Stacks: Topological Stacks

-Stacks on $\T$ (with respect to the open cover topology) come in many different flavours.
-Of particular importance of course are topological stacks- those stacks coming from topological groupoids.
+Stacks on $\T$ (with respect to the open cover topology) come in many different flavors.
+Of particular importance of course are topological stacks, which are those stacks coming from topological groupoids.
 However, this class of stacks seems to be too restrictive since many natural stacks, for instance the stack of maps between two topological stacks, appear to not be topological.

-A topological stack is a stack $\X$ which admits an epimorphism $X \to \X$ from a topological space $X$.
+A topological stack is a stack $\X$ which admits a representable epimorphism $X \to \X$ from a topological space $X$.
 This implies:

-\begin{itemize} \item[i)] Any map $T \to \X$ from a topological space is representable (equivalently, the diagonal $\Delta:\X \to \X \times \X$ is representable) \cite{NoohiF}. \item[ii)] If $T \to \X$ is a continuous map, then the induced map $T \times_{\X} X \to T$ admits local sections (i.e. is an epimorphism in $\T$). \end{itemize}
+\begin{itemize} \item[i)] Any map $T \to \X$ from a topological space is representable (equivalently, the diagonal $\Delta:\X \to \X \times \X$ is representable) \cite{NoohiF}. \item[ii)] If $T \to \X$ is any map, then the induced map $T \times_{\X} X \to T$ admits local sections (i.e. is an epimorphism in $\T$). \end{itemize}

 If the second condition is slightly weakened, the result is a stack which is ``nearly topological''.